ElodineOfficial/gobbonet/README.md

 Open **Task Manager** (press Ctrl + Shift + Esc), find anything labeled **"Windows PowerShell,"** and end those tasks.
 Then run `launch.bat` again.
 This clears out a stuck background process.

 ---
+## Known bugs
+We like to be upfront about what's broken.
+These two are confirmed, and we're working to fix them ASAP.
+We'll update this section as we squash them.

+**Logit bias is broken**: (this is what powers "banned words").
+The banned-words feature — the one that's supposed to discourage specific words from showing up — relies on logit bias under the hood, and logit bias isn't working right now.
+Banning a word won't reliably keep it out of replies.
+For the moment, treat the feature as non-functional rather than just hit-or-miss.
+(You'll see this flagged in the feature list too.)
+**Some models using the "Tekken" tokenizer misbehave.**
+A handful of models are built on the Tekken tokenizer, and those don't run correctly yet — you may see scrambled or garbled output, odd spacing, or wrong special tokens/formatting.
+If a model is acting strange in a way that looks like jumbled text, this is the likely cause.
+Switch to a different model in the meantime until we ship a fix.

+---
 ## Quick reference

 | I want to… | Do this |